Why Study in Japan? Here are our top 10 reasons

 9. Lifelong friendships and future career connections

 All first year iCLA students, including the Japanese students, must live in our on-site student accommodation.
-This leads to a very close-knit, inclusive and diverse student body and a supportive community spirit you might not find at a larger universities.
+This leads to a very close-knit, inclusive and diverse student body. iCLA has a supportive community spirit you might not find at a larger universities.
 Living and studying with students from all over the world will give you a fantastic cross-cultural education that will benefit you over your whole post university career.

 10. Japanese food tastes better in Japan!